When something sounds too good to be true, it probably is. No, buying a Rolex is not a deductible charitable

 Rolex watches are made by the Swiss company Rolex SA, but the company is wholly owned by the Swiss charitable organization Fondation Hans Wilsdorf.
-Hans Wilsdorf was the found of Rolex, and he left all of his shares in the company to the foundation.
-The foundation’s purpose is to keep the company running, provide for the founder’s nieces and nephews, and further other charitable activities.
+Hans Wilsdorf was the founder of Rolex, and he left all of his shares in the company to the foundation.
+The foundation aims to keep the company running, provide for the founder’s nieces and nephews, and further other charitable activities.

-Because Rolex is owned by a foundation, people argue that makes Rolex non profit and buying a Rolex is a charitable contribution.
+Because Rolex is owned by the Hans Wilsdorf Foundation, people argue that makes Rolex non profit and buying a Rolex is a charitable contribution.

 Is Rolex a qualifying charitable organization?

 Rolex and the Fondation Hans Wilsdorf are not qualifying charitable organizations for two reasons.

 First, donations to foreign organizations are generally not deductible.
 The primary exception is certain Canadian, Israeli, and Mexican charities per tax treaties with those countries.
-Note that foreign in this context means where the organization is legally based, so an American charity that uses the money abroad can still be a qualifying charitable organization.
+In this context, foreign means where the organization is legally based, so an American charity that uses the money abroad can still be a qualifying charitable organization.

 Second, the organization must be organized and comply with an eligible section of federal not-for-profit law.
 A 501(c)(3) charity is the most common example.
-The law generally bars a qualifying organization from providing a share of its earnings to any private shareholder or related individuals.
+The law generally bars a qualifying organization from sharing its earnings with any private shareholder or related individuals.
 The fact that the Fondation Hans Wilsdorf provides funds to family members means it almost certainly wouldn’t be a qualifying charitable organization.

 It’s not a charitable contribution if you receive something in return.

 Even if Rolex were a qualifying charitable organization, you wouldn’t be able to deduct the purchase price of the watch.
 When you receive something of value in return for your contribution, what you’ve really done is made a non-deductible purchase.